paperplanefactory/paperplane-photography-theme/README.md

 * go to "Site settings" and set both "Typographic" and "Image gallery" options;

 ### Useful plugin to install
 Improve loading times with [WP Fastest Cache](https://it.wordpress.org/plugins/wp-fastest-cache/ "WP Fastest Cache").
-Remember to use also Photon for images.
+Remember to use also Photon for images.<br/>
 CSS rules perfectly define appearence of forms created with [Contact Form 7](https://it.wordpress.org/plugins/contact-form-7/ "Contact Form 7")